U.S. forecasts more than 500,000 Ebola cases in West Africa

 About 40 military personnel are on the ground helping install a planned 700 new beds, and 164 staff from Britain's National Health Service have volunteered to work in West Africa.
 They join nations like Cuba, China, Uganda and France who have already promised or sent medics to the region.

-Meanwhile, the Wellcome Trust said experimental drugs, including compounds from Mapp Biopharmaceutical, Sarepta (SRPT.O) and Tekmira TKM.TO, will be tested in affected states for the first time in a bid to fast-track trials.
+Meanwhile, the Wellcome Trust said experimental drugs, including compounds from Mapp Biopharmaceutical, Sarepta and Tekmira, will be tested in affected states for the first time in a bid to fast-track trials.

 Dye, the WHO expert, said that if current efforts are fully successful, Ebola will disappear from the human population and return to its animal reservoir, as it has done in other outbreaks in Central Africa where it is relatively common.